wesh92/nwnodetool/README.md

 # nwnodetool
-## A simple OCR Nearby Node Tool for NW
+## A simple OCR Nearby Node Tool for New World
  -------------------------------------
  !
 This has only been tested on Windows 10, any other OS or version of Windows will not see direct support from me both because I don't have access to it AND because I simply don't care to make it work with other OSes.